-Note: In addition, there will be discussion sessions on Fridays from 11 AM -12:15 PM in Mitchell B67.
-On Friday April 25, I will hold a review for the take-home midterm.
+Finally, there will be discussion sessions on (some subset of) Fridays from 11 AM - 12:15 PM (room TBA).
+On Friday, February 6, we will hold a review for the take-home midterm.
 Course webpage:

-Course materials will be available at http://eeclass.stanford.edu/msande221.
+Course materials will be available via CourseWork: coursework.stanford.edu.